Generate Metrics¶

 -

-Metrics: Set the name of the metric, where metric names must not repeat, and multiple metrics can be added.
+Measurement: Set the name of the measurement where the metrics will be stored.

 -